ngtn0502/angular-note/README.md

 - In map => it wrap the new action we create in to an observable and automatically dispatch this action
 - In catchError => we have to use `of operator` to wrap our newly created action to a new observable

+---
+---

+# Async Pipe

+Async pipe is a way to subcribe to observable like we do manually by calling subscribe method.

+The angular async pipe allows the subscription to observables inside of the angular template syntax.
+It also takes care of unsubscribing from observables automatically.

+Why would we use this rather than use subcribe to an observable manually?

+=> Because if we subcribe manually we must be unsubscribe manually.
+With async pipe it will unsubscrible automatically when the component is destroyed.